KhubaibKhan4/MediaPlayer-KMP/README.md

 ## Installation

-You can include Alert-KMP in your project by adding the following dependency:
+You can include MediaPlayer-KMP in your project by adding the following dependency:

 **Version Catelog**
 ```